 The contract is to the FR as the curriculum guides are to the classroom teacher.
 A contract book is provided to every member.
 Read it and be knowledgeable about its contents.
 FRs should keep any extra copies they might have for new teachers and also for reference purposes.
 The contract can be found on the CEA website.

 Faculty Representative Notebook

-The Faculty Representative Notebook is a guide for faculty representatives.
+The Faculty Representative Notebook is your information resource.
 The notebook is on the CEA website under "Forms."
 It contains all the information you need to be an effective FR.

 The CEA Website (www.ceaohio.org)